EuroProofNet/europroofnet.github.io/_pages/WG6/Vienna/meeting.md

 Funding requests: Sunday 19 March
 Registration: Friday 7 April

-**Registration & funding:** Please register [here](https://forms.gle/8kpR32bdid4inLFN7).
-The registration form includes the options to submit a talk proposal and to apply for funding.
-See [reimbursement rules](../reimbursement-rules).
+**Registration & funding:**
+Registration is now closed.
+For inforation reagdrding reimbursement, please see [here](../reimbursement-rules).
 The daily allowance has been fixed to 140 euros.

 **Local information:** Please see [here](https://hott-uf.github.io/2023/local-info.html).